JuanVDW/PCNSE/Content-ID.md

 * Actions can include:
      * Allow: Permit without logging
      * Alert: Allow with logging
-     * Drop: drops and logs
+     * Drop: Drops and logs
      * Reset Client: TCP, sends a TCP reset to the client.
 UDP: Drops traffic/session
      * Reset Server: TCP: sends a TCP reset to the server.
 UDP: Drops traffic/session
      * Reset Both: TCP: sents TCP resets to both client and server.
 UDP: Drops the connection/session